 The park welcomes more than five million visitors per year and has become quite popular with the movie industry.
 The bridge across the lake is particularly popular and has featured in many movies.
 The bridge was built in the 1950s as a replacement for the less-practical Chinese-style bridge that was built as part of Nash’s redesign.
 There was also a Chinese pagoda from the same era, but unfortunately it burned down due to fireworks.

-On the northern edge of St. James’s Park, near the Mall, is the Royal Artillery South Africa Memorial, with a large statue of an allegorical figure of Peace controlling a winged horse, representing War.
+On the northern-eastern edge of the park, near the Mall, is the Royal Artillery South Africa Memorial , with a large statue of an allegorical figure of Peace controlling a winged horse, representing war.
 The memorial commemorates the Royal artillery soldiers who died during the Boer Wars.